syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 We've also added monorepo-specific configuration in `vercel.json`:

-- Custom build command that installs all dependencies at the root level
+- Custom build command that focuses only on the web app
+- Custom install command that focuses only on the web app
+- Ignore command to only trigger builds when the web app changes
-- Custom output directory pointing to `apps/web/.next`
+- Custom output directory pointing to the web app's `.next` directory
 - Rewrites to properly handle the monorepo structure

-By letting Vercel handle the entire build process, we ensure that all workspace dependencies are properly resolved and the application is built correctly.
+By focusing only on the web app during deployment, we ensure that Vercel doesn't attempt to build the API or other parts of the monorepo that aren't relevant to the web deployment.

 ## Benefits of These Changes